What They Are and Why They Matter in Your Handmade Business

 Total annual overhead ÷ 8,760 hours = overhead cost per hour

-Overhead cost per hour x hours to make the item = overhead added to that item
+Overhead cost per hour × number of hours to make the item = overhead amount to include in your pricing. to make the item = overhead added to that item

 OPTION B: Per-Item Overhead Rate

-Great if your products are similar or you want an easy plug-in number that may or may not be spot on.
+Great if your products are fairly similar or you want an easy plug-in number to start with.

 Formula: